JackTheSpades/SpriteToolSuperDelux/readme.txt

 		-c  <cluster>   Specify a custom cluster sprites directory (Default cluster/)

 		-r  <sharedpath>        Specify a shared routine directory (Default routines/)

+		-ssc <append ssc>       Specify ssc file to be copied into <romname>.ssc -mwt <append mwt>       Specify mwt file to be copied into <romname>.mwt -mw2 <append mw2>       Specify mw2 file to be copied into <romname>.mw2 -s16 <base s16>         Specify s16 file to be used as a base for <romname>.s16 Do not use <romname>.xxx as an argument as the file will be overwriten

 	Example: